leoSallos/cs361-group16-notification-service/README.md

     - in the directory run the command `npm install` to install packages.

 ## Requesting Data
-Clients communicate with the server using HTTP requests on port 8003.
+Clients communicate with the server using HTTP requests on `port 8003`.
 When the server starts, it will create a `./data` folder if it does not already exist.

 ### Run Server